Dry needling: Relation to acupuncture

 The debated distinction between dry needling and acupuncture has become a controversy because it relates to an issue of scope of practice of various professions.
 Acupuncturists claim that dry needling is a form of acupuncture that does not fall in the scope of physical therapists, chiropractors, or the majority of other healthcare professionals; whereas those healthcare professionals claim dry needling is not acupuncture, but rather a procedure that is rooted in biomedical modern sciences.
-To become a certified acupuncturist requires hundred of hours spent in educational programs, national level exams, and good professional standings.
+Becoming a certified acupuncturist requires hundreds of hours spent in educational programs, national-level exams, and good professional standing.
 On the other hand, to be certified in dry needling requires continued education or a certification program that is not yet regulated with strict standards; in addition, there is a general lack of policymakers, evaluation systems, or healthcare standards governing the technique of dry needling.

-Many physical therapists and chiropractors have asserted that they are not practicing acupuncture when dry needling; however, much of dry needling research has been done with reference to acupuncture.
+Many physical therapists and chiropractors have asserted that they are not practicing acupuncture when dry needling; however, much of dry needling research has been done concerning acupuncture.
 They assert that much of the basic physiological and biomechanical knowledge that dry needling utilizes is taught as part of their core physical therapy and chiropractic education and that the specific dry needling skills are supplemental to that knowledge and not exclusive to acupuncture.
 Many acupuncturists have argued that dry needling appears to be an acupuncture technique requiring minimal training that has been re-branded under a new name (dry needling).
 Whether dry needling is considered to be acupuncture depends on the definition of acupuncture, and it is argued that trigger points do not correspond to acupuncture points or meridians.
 They correspond by definition to the ad hoc category of 'a-shi' acupoints.
 It is important to note that this category of points is not necessarily distinct from other formal categories of acupoints.
 In 1983, Janet Travell described trigger point locations as 92% in correspondence with known acupuncture points.
 In 2006, a journal article concluded that the two point systems are in over 90% agreement.
-In 2009, Dorsher and Fleckenstein conclude that the strong (up to 91%) consistency of the distributions of trigger point regions’ referred pain patterns to acupuncture meridians provides evidence that trigger points most likely represent the same physiological phenomenon as acupuncture points in the treatment of pain disorders.
+In 2009, Dorsher and Fleckenstein conclude that the strong (up to 91%) consistency of the distributions of trigger point regions' referred pain patterns to acupuncture meridians provides evidence that trigger points most likely represent the same physiological phenomenon as acupuncture points in the treatment of pain disorders.

-An article in Acupuncture Today further corroborates the 92% correspondence of trigger points to acupuncture points.
+A comparison of Western trigger points to traditional acupuncture points corroborates the 92% correspondence.
 In 2011, The Council of Colleges of Acupuncture and Oriental Medicine published a position paper describing dry needling as an acupuncture technique.

+According to a qualitative review, dry needling combined with acupuncture was more effective in alleviating pain and achieved a higher response rate than dry needling alone.
+However, there is no clear research on whether dry needling is a better treatment choice over laser, physical therapy, or other combined treatments.